ilboud/cipicmd/README.md

 * It has almost no error checks at the moment!
 * Please have a look at the usage examples until I've implemented error messagages and proper sanity checks in the code ;-)
 * SECURITY Please clear your shell history after using this tool, because you'll have to specifiy the password as parameter atm
-* SECURITY Python doesn't verify certifications on HTTPS connections by default!
+* SECURITY Python doesn't verify certificates on HTTPS connections by default!
 TODO
 * You could also just use reports in Prime instead of this script, if you just want to have the inventory as CSV
 * Tested with Python 2.7, but should work with 3.4 as well